ADD CONDITION

 Contraindications

-Use is not recommended on wounds or damaged skin due to the potential for exacerbating injury or delaying healing.
-Additionally, if excessive irritation develops during use, the product should be discontinued immediately to prevent further skin damage or adverse reactions.
+The product should not be applied to wounds or damaged skin due to the potential for exacerbating injury or delaying healing.
+Additionally, use is contraindicated if excessive irritation develops, as this may indicate an adverse reaction to the product.

 Warnings and Precautions